Finding the Right Size Generator for Your Needs

 Picking the Right Size

 Once you know your power needs, pick a generator that can handle about 20% more than your calculated total.
 This gives you room for error and future needs.
 If your math indicates you need 6,000 watts, look for a generator with a capacity of 7,000 to 8,000 watts.
 This buffer helps prevent overloading and gives you flexibility.
 Remember that running a generator at full capacity all the time shortens its life and wastes fuel.
+If you’re upgrading your home’s wiring or planning to run heavy loads, you may also need an electrical panel upgrade in Oklahoma City to safely handle the increased power capacity from your generator.

 Other Things to Think About

 Look for generators with features that make them easier to use.
 An electric start means you push a button instead of pulling a cord.
 Automatic voltage regulation maintains a steady power supply and protects sensitive electronics.
 A low-oil shutdown prevents engine damage if you forget to check the oil.
 Consider what fuel type works best for you - gas is common, but propane stores longer.
 Consider noise levels as well, especially if you have close neighbors.
 Wheels and handles make moving the generator much easier when needed.
+A Generac home generator with these features can provide long-term reliability while giving you peace of mind during outages.

 Related Topics: